astares-nucleus/Nucleus-Pharo-Extensions/README.md

 # Nucleus-Pharo-Extensions
-Useful extensions for Pharo by Astares
+Useful extensions for Pharo from Nucleus project - provided by Astares.com

 # Overview
 ## Quick start